IBM/create-and-deploy-memcached-operator-using-go/INTRO_TO_OPERATORS.md

 [Operators](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) are "software extensions to Kubernetes that make use of custom resources to manage applications and their components".
 They are used used to automate software config/maintenance activities that are typically done by human operators.
 That's why they are called operators.
-Additionally, they are used to automate the software management lifecycle and they are extensible enough that they can be used to support life cycle management of stateful applications such as databases
+Additionally, they are used to automate the software management lifecycle and they are extensible enough that they can be used to support life cycle management of stateful applications such as databases.

+Operators are extending the control plane by adding another controller to the control plane.
+The operator itself is a workload, so it is running on the worker nodes. <b>This additional controller is customized for a particular (stateful) service.</b>

 ## What do operators do?
 The main idea is that when the desired state and the actual state of the cluster diverge, operators have custom logic that will